dynobase-icon

 13. Use 'TransactWriteItems' to update multiple records atomically

-If you need to update multiple records atomically, use Transactions and TransactWriteItems function to write up to 10 items atomically across tables at once.
-This ensures consistency.
+If you need to update multiple records atomically, use Transactions and the TransactWriteItems function to write up to 10 items atomically across tables at once.
+This ensures consistency and integrity of your data.

 14. Use Contributor Insights from Day 1

-Use Contributor Insights from day-one to identify most accessed items and most throttled keys which might cause you performance problems.
+Use Contributor Insights from day one to identify the most accessed items and most throttled keys which might cause you performance problems.
+This proactive approach helps in optimizing your table design and access patterns.

 15. Use VPC endpoints to make your connections more secure